nfcim/twokey/README.md

-# FAuth
+# FlKey

-FAuth is a cross-platform WebAuthn key management application built with Flutter.
+FlKey is a cross-platform WebAuthn key management application built with Flutter.
 It supports Android, iOS, Windows, macOS, and Linux, providing a unified experience for managing your WebAuthn credentials across devices.

 ## Features